A 50-state Report Card

 - Mandates those providing medication abortion be a licensed physician = minus 2.5 points

-- Mandates mediation abortion be provided in person = minus 2.5 points
+- Mandates medication abortion be provided in person = minus 2.5 points

 NOTE: States that have a total abortion ban or a 6-week ban receive 0 points across all abortion related categories (restrictions, TRAP laws, and medication abortion) because if abortion is completely or mostly banned it doesn’t matter what those other laws are if abortion is inaccessible.